 Join us for a special Halloween trick or treat with a performance of Gian Carlo Menotti’s THE MEDIUM.
-This haunting tale of Baba, a fake fortune teller who becomes unhinged when she meets up with the supernatural, is sure to be the highlight of your Halloween season.
+This haunting tale of Madame Flora, a fake fortune teller who becomes unhinged when she meets up with the supernatural, is sure to be the highlight of your Halloween season.
 We encourage everyone to come in your favorite costume to make the evening extra special!

 Musical Director: Gordon Roberts